GabrielSitumeang/GabrielSitumeang/README.md

 ### Hi! 👋 I'm Gabriel.

 A Student who loves creating and sharing projects about web and mobile technology!
-I enjoy Kotlin/Dart or PHP to make it the primary language for creating projects.
+I enjoy Kotlin/Dart or PHP/JS to make it the primary language for creating projects.

 <p align="left">
 <a href="https://github.com/GabrielSitumeang">